Hitori Bocchi no Chikyū Shinryaku

 Hitori Bocchi no Chikyū Shinryaku (ひとりぼっちの地球侵略) is a Japanese manga series written and illustrated by Maiko Ogawa.
 It was serialized in Shogakukan's shōnen manga magazine Monthly Shōnen Sunday from March 2012 to September 2018, with its chapters collected in fifteen tankōbon volumes.

+Plot

+Misaki Hirose enrolls at Seisho Prefectural High School.
+On the morning of the entrance ceremony, a masked girl suddenly appears and chases him, saying that she will "take his life".
+The girl is Nozomi Otori, a second-year student at the same school.
+She tells Misaki that ten years ago, a fleet of spaceships attacked the town and that she gave him her heart when he suffered a fatal heart injury.
+She invites him to join her in her plan to invade Earth, but he does not believe her and refuses.
+He goes home.
+That night, Misaki's grandfather is attacked by aliens.
+To protect his family, Misaki agrees to help Nozomi invade Earth.

 Publication

 Written and illustrated by Maiko Ogawa, Hitori Bocchi no Chikyū Shinryaku was serialized in Shogakukan's shōnen manga magazine Monthly Shōnen Sunday from March 12, 2012, to September 12, 2018.
 Shogakukan collected its chapters in fifteen tankōbon volumes, released from July 12, 2012, to November 12, 2018.